At a Glance

 ✨Tip Number 1

-Familiarise yourself with the Council's Housing Allocation Scheme.
-Understanding the specific policies and procedures will not only help you in interviews but also demonstrate your commitment to the role.
+Familiarise yourself with the Housing Allocation Scheme and relevant housing legislation.
+Understanding these frameworks will not only help you in interviews but also demonstrate your commitment to the role.

 ✨Tip Number 2

-Network with professionals in the housing sector, especially those who have experience in local authorities.
-They can provide insights and potentially refer you to opportunities within their organisations.
+Network with professionals in the housing sector, especially those who have experience in allocations.
+Engaging with them can provide insights into the role and may even lead to valuable referrals.

 ✨Tip Number 3